 A booklet, Policies and Rules For Students, is published annually electronically and contains the University Code of Conduct, disciplinary procedures, and other policies relating to student activities.
 A copy is available to all students.
 All students are responsible for the information contained in theStudent Planner and the Student Guide to General University Policies and Rules.

-Smoking is prohibited in all Campus Facilities including University owned vehicles.
-Smoking is also prohibited on or near of the University Lion Statue.
-In addition, if an official University class is conducted outside, smoking is prohibited so as to not disturb the learning environment.
+Smoking is prohibited in all campus facilities including University owned vehicles.
+Smoking is also prohibited on campus property except for the designated smoking areas.
+Designated smoking areas include: all parking lots (upper parking area, Hiller and Multipurpose Faculty lots) and the one designated round table located in the green space between DEF and Hiller.
+Smoking areas are marked with a cigarette receptacle.
+In addition, if an official University class is conducted outside, smoking is prohibited in those locations as well so as to not disturb the learning environment.

 No one is permitted to move ashtrays from their designated areas.
-If you see an ashtray that has been moved, please report it to Police Services or the Business Services office.
+If you see an ashtray that has been moved, please report it to Police Services or Business Services.

 *University Policy Manual, AD-32; this policy has been adapted for the DuBois Campus 5/2007